 The New Personality Self-Portrait 25 (NPSP25) is an online self-test for discovery of your personality structure.
 It shows how you compare to over 12,000 test-takers worldwide.
 It also provides a Group Self-Portrait for couples, families and teams.

-The test assesses the wide range of normal personality styles that combine to create your unique personality profile and demonstrates how each personality style influences your relationships, work, spirituality, and home life.
+The test assesses the wide range of the normal personality styles that combine to create your unique personality profile.
+Results reveal how each personality style influences your relationships, work, spirituality, and home life.